hypergol/hypergol/docs/source/tutorial.rst

     MODEL_DIRECTORY = '<data_directory>/<project>/<branch>/models/<model_name>/<epoch_number>'

 The ``/`` endpoint provides information on the served model.
-The most important among these are the models ``"long name"``, this contains the date the training happened and the repo's commit hash at that point.
+The most important among these are the models ``"long name"``. (``UPDATE``: From version 0.0.10 the response header of the ``/output`` endpoint has this information as well, see example below.)
+This contains the date the training happened and the repo's commit hash at that point.
 This is an optional feature set in the training python script so can be changed freely to something else.
 This information enables data lineage if saved in logs with the calculated outputs, which is useful in case of historical analysis of the various version of the model.
 To call it with ``requests``:

 .. code-block:: python